nazarsosyak/adav-group/example.md

 ### What we did

-We segmented the market timeline into consecutive regimes using dynamic programming:
+We segmented the market timeline into consecutive regimes using dynamic programming.
-periods are grouped by **similar average returns**, so we can spot when the market changes states.
+Periods are grouped by **similar average returns**, revealing structural regime changes.

-From that full timeline, **four regimes stand out** as unusually violent, meaningful, or historically interpretable.

 | Period name                | Start date   | End date     | Duration (weeks) | Cumulative return |
 |---------------------------|--------------|--------------|------------------|-------------------|